Harvard Women's Health Watch

+Although this upper respiratory infection may last longer than the common cold, it usually doesn’t warrant antibiotics or medical treatment.
 We all know the common cold very well; the average adult has several every year.
 “Chest colds,” or bronchitis episodes, are much less frequent, affecting only 5% of adults per year.
 Perhaps because bronchitis is accompanied by a persistent, nagging cough, we tend to think of it as a more serious illness.